 8.1.3.
 Corrosion test procedure

 8.1.3.1 The metal items of the Child Restraint System shall be positioned in a test chamber as prescribed in Annex 4.
-In the case of an Enhanced Child Restraint Systems System incorporating a retractor, the strap shall be unwound to full length less 100 ± 3 mm.
+In the case of a Child Restraint Systems System incorporating a retractor, the strap shall be unwound to full length less 100 ± 3 mm.
 Except for short interruptions that may be necessary, for example, to check and replenish the salt solution, the exposure test shall proceed continuously for a period of 50 ± 0.5 hours.

 8.1.3.1.
 On completion of the exposure test the metal items of the Child Restraint System shall be gently washed, or dipped, in clean running water with a temperature not higher than 38 °C to remove any salt deposit that may have formed and then allowed to dry at room temperature of 18 °C to 25 °C for 24 ± 1 hours before inspection in accordance with paragraph 6.6.1.2. above.